-“Attributions of Low Sexual Desire in Women Partnered with Men”:
+“Attributions of Low Sexual Desire in Women Partnered with Men”

-The following is a summary of the contents and process of “Causal Attributions of Low Sexual Desire in Women Partnered with Men,” a study that began in September of 2020 and was submitted for publication in December 2022.
-Beginning as my Undergraduate Honours Thesis, the study has since transformed into a collaboration involving seven researchers and two phases of data collection.
+The study began in September of 2020 and was submitted for publication in August of 2024.
+Following my undergraduate thesis, the study transformed into a collaboration involving nine researchers, 130 participants, and two phases of data collection.
+You can read the final published article here.

 The Study Abstract